ministryofjustice/prepare-a-case-for-sentence-design-history/app/posts/2023-03-24-resulting-workflow.md

 ## The future of workflow

 An important thing about this project is this is the short term solution while we work towards a future of automation.
 This piece of work is supposed to be the stepping stone to us being able to send results automatically onto Ndelius without requiring Admin staff to mark works as in progress/done.
-If it feels like the outcomes hearings dashboard is a bit clunky and not smooth as it should be, ie requiring users to mark their work as ‘in progress’ and then leaving the service to progress that work..
-It’s because it is.
+If it feels like the outcomes hearings dashboard is a bit clunky and not smooth as it should be, ie requiring users to mark their work as 'in progress' and then leaving the service to progress that work..
+It's because it is.
 Given the time, budget and resources we have at present, we had to make a decision on how smart this piece of work would be versus how much work this would take.
 This is not and should not be the final iteration, this work should be evolved until we reach the final stage of automation.